Yuan-Jinghui/Riemannian-Optimization-on-Relaxed-Indicator-Matrix-Manifold/readme.md

 ### Usage

-You can call the functions as follows:
+You can call the functions as follows (The manopt’s rule):

 ```matlab
 RIM_manifold = Relaxd_Indicator_Matrix_factory(n,c,row,upper,lower);